Fast Facts: What to Know About Hajj

 This is probably what most people imagine when they think of Hajj and Umrah.
 The exact origins of circling the Kaaba are unclear.
 However, early sources tell us that Prophet Ibrahim (AS) performed this rite during the first Hajj.
 It remains a key part of the pilgrimage today.

 Hajj is a Fard (obligatory) for every able Muslim who has the means to perform it.
-Its rewards are immeasurable, bringing countless blessings.
-Here are some of the most meaningful ones to reflect upon:
+Here are some of the many benefits pilgrims report.

 • A Transformative Journey

-Hajj is deeply significant for every believer who makes the journey – an invitation to experience the sacred pilgrimage rites and visit the holiest places on earth.
+Hajj is deeply significant for every person who makes the journey.
+It is an invitation to perform the sacred rites and visit some of the holiest places on earth.

 • A Way to Give Thanks